 In 1996, Novartis in Egypt was created with the merger of CIBA, GEIGY and Sandoz.

-With a mission to Care and Cure, we are committed to providing solutions that address the evolving needs of patients and societies.
+We are committed to providing solutions that address the evolving needs of patients and societies.

 Novartis Cairo facility manufactures for all Novartis divisions and provides additonal capacity within Novartis' global manufacturing and supply network.
 Exportation to some Latin American and African countries started in 2009.
 The list includes Venezuela, Chile, Panama, Nigeria, Ghana, Cameroon, Iran, South Korea and Switzerland.